 - Designated staff will also search:

-- o the wooded area to the north and south of the school building,
+- the wooded area to the north and south of the school building,

-- o the north and south parking lots,
+- the north and south parking lots,

 - the Bay Path University wing and

-- o the general business park property.
+- the general business park property.

 - Staff will search by car in each of the two directions on Virginia Road.

 When possible, a cell phone should be brought in the car.
 Staff should call the school every 5 minutes with updates.

-Notification Procedures for Missing Students

-First: Call Police!
+The Guild for Human Service es Adult Residential Services Notification Procedures for Missing Students First: Call Police!
 Second: Call Crisis Support!
 Third: Call Residential Manager or Overnight Supervisor!
 8:30 am-3:30 pm On-Call Notification Procedures DAY Program (School Days) Call First If you can't reach this person, Chief Ed Officer (Weekdays) Call Second If you can't reach this person, On-Call Administrator/Ed Manager Call Third If you can't reach this person, Maureen Costello-Shea - CPO Call Last Amy Sousa-CEO